MarkPearlCoZa/Blog_General/_posts/2016-07-26-Three-phases-of-programming.md

 #### Stage 3 - Make it fast

 So, in all honesty I rarely progress to stage 3.
 To understand why, you need a little context on the type of problems I typically solve.

-I work predominantly in the business application domain space - from my experience, a small percentage of the code written in this space ends up being a performance bottleneck.
+I work predominantly in the business application domain space - from past experience, a small percentage of the code written in the problems I solve end up being a performance bottleneck on the system.
 Most of the code written performs just fine without any tweaking.
-In addition,
+To further motivate why I rarely focus on making code 'fast' it is important to understand what I value most.

+Typically, when given a choice between readability and performance, I will pick readability any day of the week.
+I value readability over performance?

+Why do I value this?
+My experience is when you 'optimize' code you typically loose readability.
+Readability and performance sit on opposite ends of the scale.
+The more performant your code is, the less readable it is, and likewise, the more readable your code is, the less performant it is.

+The problems I typically solve are continually evolving, which means someone will probably be adjusting what you originally wrote many times in the future.
+This often means the CPU cycles saved by making code performant aren't worth the expense and time it will take for the next developer to de-tangle your extremely performant code to discover what it was intended to do.
+That's why I typically don't do stage 3.

+Now, that doesn't mean I never get to stage 3.
+Sometimes performant code is worth more than readable code.
+If I was working on a platform where the costs of writing performant code outweighed the benefits of readability I would follow through to stage 3 - I believe there are situations where this is necessary